jeno5980515/interview/README.md

 * Explain pseudo elements

 ## JavaScript
+* What is the difference between undefined and not defined in JavaScript?
 * Explain "this".
+* Different between Call, Apply and Bind ?
 * Explain Lifetime of JavaScript variables.
 * Implement the adder function to pass all assert
 ```